2026 Canada Job Market Trends for Legal Jobs

 Hiring plans for legal team managers

-Hiring managers for legal teams across Canada have indicated their hiring plans for the first half of 2026:
+Hiring managers for legal teams across Canada have indicated their hiring plans for the second half of 2026:

 67 per cent say hiring skilled talent is more difficult today compared to one year ago

-During the first half of 2026, legal team leaders in Canada will be primarily focused on the below strategic priorities:
+During the second half of 2026, legal team leaders in Canada will be primarily focused on the below strategic priorities:

 Top corporate legal priorities: